 Their pace is either flat-out or not at all; they don't know the words "steady" or "slow."
 They have a heart of gold.
 Even in play, it is full on, and you need to use caution as their teeth are sharp.
 They do not mean to hurt anyone; they are just so quick.

-Blue heelers are a very faithful and doting dog for their masters.
+Blue heelers are very faithful and doting dogs for their masters.
 I sometimes believe they know more than we do.
-They are so smart I believe that our Titan is one step ahead of us all the time and knows how to get around us mere humans.
+They are so smart; I believe that our Titan is one step ahead of us all the time and knows how to get around us mere humans.

 Early Heritage of Blue Heelers

 The early settlers coming to Australia brought both livestock and their dogs.
 Their dogs had no stamina to cope with the extreme conditions in Australia's outback; it was too harsh for them.
 Therefore, settlers tried breeding a tougher, more resilient type of dog.

 They tried many breeds in this experiment: